Pylons/pyramid/docs/designdefense.rst

 .. note::

   Astute readers may notice that Pyramid has configuration decorators too.
 Aha!
   Don't these decorators have the same problems?
 No. These decorators do not populate an external Python module when they are executed.
-They only mutate the functions (and classes and methods) they're attached to.
+They only mutate the functions (and classes and methods) to which they're attached.
 These mutations must later be found during a scan process that has a predictable and structured import phase.
-Module-localized mutation is actually the best-case circumstance for double-imports; if a module only mutates itself and its contents at import time, if it is imported twice, that's OK, because each decorator invocation will always be mutating an independent copy of the object it's attached to, not a shared resource like a registry in another module.
+Module-localized mutation is actually the best-case circumstance for double-imports.
+If a module only mutates itself and its contents at import time, if it is imported twice, that's OK, because each decorator invocation will always be mutating an independent copy of the object to which it's attached, not a shared resource like a registry in another module.
 This has the effect that double-registrations will never be performed.

 .. _routes_need_ordering: